apple/swift-algorithms/Guides/README.md

 - [`adjacentPairs()`](https://github.com/apple/swift-algorithms/blob/main/Guides/AdjacentPairs.md): Lazily iterates over tuples of adjacent elements.
 - [`chunked(by:)`, `chunked(on:)`, `chunks(ofCount:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Chunked.md): Eager and lazy operations that break a collection into chunks based on either a binary predicate or when the result of a projection changes or chunks of a given count.
+- [`countSortedDuplicates()`, `countSortedDuplicates(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/SortedDuplicates.md): Given an already-sorted sequence and the sorting predicate, return each unique value, pairing each with the number of occurances.
+Has eager and lazy variants.
 - [`firstNonNil(_:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/FirstNonNil.md): Returns the first non-`nil` result from transforming a sequence's elements.
 - [`grouped(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Grouped.md): Group up elements using the given closure, returning a Dictionary of those groups, keyed by the results of the closure.
 - [`indexed()`](https://github.com/apple/swift-algorithms/blob/main/Guides/Indexed.md): Iterate over tuples of a collection's indices and elements.